EU Digital Product Passports (DPPs)

 Digital Product Passport for EV batteries

 Electric vehicle batteries contain critical raw materials including lithium, cobalt, nickel, and manganese.
-Digital Product Passports can provide detailed lifecycle data about battery composition, carbon footprint, repair history, state of health, and recycling requirements.
+Digital Product Passports can hold detailed lifecycle data on battery composition, carbon footprint, repair history, state of health, and recycling requirements.

 Circular economy and remanufacturing opportunities